-Dresse, Ledecky romp to wins at US Olympic swim trials
+Dressel, Ledecky romp to wins at US Olympic swim trials

 The 24-year-old Floridian captured six gold medals and two silvers, though two of those were in non-Olympic events.

+“I was a little too excited coming home,” he said.
+“I was a little sloppy at the end.”

-With Phelps now retired, Dressel and Ledecky are expected to join ie Ledecky as the biggest American swimming stars at the Olympics.
+With Phelps now retired, Dressel and Ledecky are expected to be the biggest American swimming stars at the Olympics.

 There was a surprise in the women’s 200 backstroke.
 Favorite Regan Smith, who has already won the 100 back, faded to third in the longer race to miss out on a second individual event in Tokyo.